About: Overview: Who takes the HSAs?

 All students with special needs—regardless of the test they take—are entitled to accommodations during instruction and testing.
 The accommodations your child needs are indicated in his or her Individualized Education Program (IEP) or Limited English Proficiency (LEP) plan.
 If you have a child with special needs and have questions about his or her program of study or participation on state tests, contact your child’s teacher or IEP team.

-The Bridge Plan is for students failing to meet the passing score on any one HSA at least twice.
-Eligible students would have to meet additional local and state criteria such as minimum GPA, satisfactory attendance, passing grades in all HSA subjects, and participation in academic remediation.
-Students meeting the eligibility criteria would be permitted to complete an Academic Validation project that demonstrates the content and skills of each HSA they failed to pass.
+The Bridge Plan is for students who fail to meet the passing score on any one HSA at least twice.
+Eligible students have to meet additional local and state criteria such as satisfactory attendance, passing grades in all HSA subjects, and participation in academic remediation.
+Students who meet the eligibility criteria are permitted to complete an Academic Validation project that demonstrates the content and skills of each HSA they failed to pass.
+Students must pass the HSA tests or meet the graduation HSA requirement using one of the approved alternative options.

 L